Elon Musk teases potential 2.34 second 0 to 60 mph time via Tesla Ludicrous+ mode

 Tesla’s Model S got that 2.4 second speed update via an OTA push that went out just after Faraday’s splashy reveal, however, and that’s something that’s coming to production vehicles – not to a car that FF admits won’t enter production until at least 2018, for a price point yet to be announced.

-Musk’s tweet today indicates that Tesla could stretch the limits further still, pushing down its max achievable 0 to 60 mph down to a speed that would best Faraday’s yet-to-ship best time by 0.05 seconds, which is a veritable eternity in the hyper competitive performance car world.
+Musk’s tweet today indicates that Tesla could stretch the limits further still, pushing down its max achievable 0 to 60 mph to a speed that would best Faraday’s yet-to-ship best time by 0.05 seconds, which is a veritable eternity in the hyper-competitive performance car world.
 So far, he’s not talking specifics, beyond that the time would be achievable within Motor Trend’s testing specifications for measuring this kind of acceleration, but it’s an exciting possibility for speed-hungry Tesla owners nonetheless.

 0